-The Preliminary course develops knowledge understanding of the nature and functions of law and the development of Australian law-making, international legal systems, the Australian constitution and law reform.
+The Preliminary course develops knowledge and understanding of the nature and functions of law and law-making, the development of Australian and international legal systems, the Australian constitution the development of Australian and law reform.
 It examines an individual's rights and responsibilities, how disputes are resolved, examines a contemporary issue concerning the individual and technology and investigates issues that illustrate how the law operates in practice.
-This is achieved by synthesising investigating, analysing and information and investigating legal issues from a variety of perspectives.
+This is achieved by investigating, analysing and synthesising information and investigating legal issues from a variety of perspectives.
 The HSC course investigates the key areas of law, justice and human rights through a variety of focus studies which consider how changes in societies influence law reform